karaelf33/ComputerScienceStudentsSummerHomeWork/README.md

 Project Definition: The user has an account for managing his economy, he can see his balance, transactions, and other information about his account.

-- User can see his account information in the account page.
+- The User can see his account information in the account page.
 For example, when the user triggers this api: getAccountInfo, he will get his account information.
 Money in the account, and other information about his account.
 -Create, Edit, Delete, and update user info.